 Cons: * Lots of pedestrians

-* Soccer course to the left on some holes
+* Soccer course to the left on two holes

 Other Thoughts: One of my favorite courses for nice, casual playing.